OverloadedTech/website-lucazani-eu-org/README.md

 # lucazani.com Source Code

+# Info
+The website will soon be remade and will get reuploaded as a 2.0 version.
+It might take a while, howewer keep in mind that this stuff is NOT stable

 INFO: In case the domain lucazani.com stops working the same website page will be available at lucazanipage.web.app This page collect the source code of the website lucazani.com currently hosted using GitHub Pages